Hello! My name is Antun and I am a mechatronics (control theory) engineer with a PhD on the subject of human-robot interaction.

 My favorite way of learning is by hands-on experimenting and creating educational projects which enable me to test and improve my knowledge (embedded systems, mechanics, electronics, control theory, user interaction, …) at the same time.
 When they go well, I really enjoy documenting and sharing them in a form of the open-source projects, making them available to the wider community.
 Even making an occasional Youtube video 😃.

-Feel free to make a contact if you have any questions or share some of the same interests.
+Feel free to contact me if you have any questions or share some of the same interests.
 I’d be happy to hear from you!